elliot-liu-a/covey.town/DESIGN.md

 To enable user receive toast as announcement/ message notification, the socket will listen on 'sendingAnnouncement' and 'playerSendMessage'.
 Once it was triggered, it will dispatch corresponding actions.

 ## appStateReducer
-* For 'playerSendPrivateMessage' and 'playerSendPublicMessage' action, send toast to corresponding receiver (every user in town if it's public message) with sender's name.<br/>
-* For 'playerSendAnnouncement' action, send toat to every user in town with announcement content.
+* For 'playerSendAnnouncement' action, send toast to corresponding user in town with announcement content.

 ## Rationale for code change
 #### To enable chat between users, there are 3 options: <br/>